 About Dania Beach

 Dania Beach is a major player in South Florida’s academic, marine, and tourism industries.
-The American Maritime Officer’s Training and the Simulation Training Assessment & Research Center for maritime ship City of Dania Beach Florida licensing is located within the City’s boundary, with state of the art bridge and engine room simulators which offer advanced merchant marine training.
-Bass Pro Shops, Diver’s Direct, and the City’s newly renovated Dania Beach Marina
+The American Maritime Officers (AMO) Simulation, Training, Assessment and Research Center, with state-of-the-art bridge and engine room simulators, offers advanced merchant marine training.

-are major attractions to the City for people interested in outdoor sports, boating, and fishing.
+The City’s 120 Slip Marina, located between the Intracoastal and the Atlantic Ocean, Bass Pro Shops and Diver’s Direct are major attractions for people interested in outdoor sports, boating, and fishing.